xuchen66/sphinx-emdocs/source/serialEM-note-tackle-coma.rst

 .. note::

    It is very safe to change beam tilt this way, as beam tilt will always get restored to its original value after being corrected for this specific image shift.
-The exception is crash during the multi-shot routine finishes.
+The exception is SerialEM program crash during the multi-shot routine finishes.
 If that happens, which is very rare, then one only needs to perform SerialEM - Focus/Tune - Coma-free alignment by CTF after restarting SerialEM.
 The matrix saved in the setting file should be still good as long as your beam size remains the same.